Why?

 Education – Raising Awareness

 Future Thought Leaders.
-Free and open to the public, this award-winning and thought-provoking series of multidisciplinary panels presents varying viewpoints on sustainability-related topics, such as food waste, sustainable seafood, the ethics of meat production, and healthy soil.
-University of California Television (UCTV) videotapes the panel discussions, distributing the broadcast through its networks.
+Free and open to the public, this award-winning and thought-provoking series of multidisciplinary panels presents varying viewpoints on sustainability-related topics, such as food waste, seafood, the ethics of meat production, food justice, and healthy soil.
+University of California Television (UCTV) videotapes the panel discussions, distributing the broadcast through its networks, where our videos have a combined viewership of 15.5 million and counting.
+In 2024, we are proud to have our panels included in World Design Capital programming that spotlights the San Diego and Tijuana border region.
 Watch video and read recaps of all our panel discussions here.

 Connect – Building Relationships